 When they're browned, finish up the Trinity Roux:

-Finally, add the browned beef, veggies and seasonings to the pot, and cook on low til fall-apart tender:
+Finally, add the browned beef, veggies, and seasonings to the pot, and cook on low till fall-apart tender:

 Any way you go is going to be over-the-top delicious and super satisfying.

-Hearty, ultra-flavorful with a subtle south Louisiana kick of heat, this grain or gluten free Cajun beef stew is one of my favorite dishes.
+Hearty, ultra-flavorful with a subtle south Louisiana kick of heat, this Cajun beef stew is one of my favorite dishes.
 So, I'm really happy to share it with you and would LOVE to know how it turned out for you if you try it!

-Share this grain or gluten free Cajun beef stew with those you want to warm and comfort with crazy mad food love.
+Share this Cajun beef stew with those you want to warm and comfort with crazy mad food love.
 And see y'all on the yum side...

 - 2 ½ pounds beef stew meat